The Great American Hoopty

 During my teenage years I worked with my Dad and his friend Harold.
 Dad and Harold are jacks-of-all-trades.
 I could write a book about the time I spent working with them.
 But what’s relevant here is that Harold always has been the king of resurrecting long decayed vehicles and using them as machines from beyond the grave.

-Harold always had trucks.
-Makes sense since a lot of the work we did was hauling trash and scrapping metal.
-Well most of the trucks during those years have faded into a blurry fog in my mind… so some of these memories may be conglomerations of several trucks.
+Harold always had trucks, which makes sense since a lot of the work we did was hauling trash and scrapping metal.
+Most of the trucks during those years have faded into a blurry fog in my mind… so some of these memories may be conglomerations of several trucks.
 But they were classic Harold.

 Another great truck we ran around in didn’t have a key ignition.
 Harold had to open the hood and tap a screwdriver across a couple of wires to fire up the engine.
 Well there was this one job we were working on in Delaware County.
 And this one day there was a long traffic jam.
 And there was this County Sheriff directing traffic.
 And we were in the traffic jam.
 And we were told to stop so that cars from the other direction could pass.
 And then the Sheriff motioned for us to go.
 And then the truck stalled out.

 That takes us to my van.
 Now I really hate vans.
 They can carry a bunch of stuff, like my pack of kids.
 That part is really fine.
 But when you open the hood of a van you might as well slit your wrists and get it over with.
 You have to have a Ph.D. in Sledgehammer to get to anything.
-But when you’re strapped for cash and were exposed to such resourceful people all your life, you have no choice but to live up to your upbringing.
+But when you were exposed to such resourceful people all your life, you have no choice but to live up to your upbringing.

 My van went out.
 This had a lot to do with the fact that I was still a slow learner when my lady and I bought it from her mother who bought it from a used car dealer (see Rule 1 above).

 It was puttering out sometimes, and wouldn’t start back up after a trip.
 I thought it might be the starter.
 So I got under the van, removed some bolts, and dropped the starter.
 Of course, I hadn’t removed the battery wires, so the live wires singed a break line and sent break fluid all over the ground.
-Well I put a bowl under the leak and took the starter to an auto shop to be tested.
+That was really exciting since I was not sure in the moment if the fluid being drenched with sparks was gasoline.
+When my face didn't catch on fire, I calmed down, put a bowl under the break line leak, and took the starter to an auto shop to be tested.
 The starter was perfectly fine.
-So I put it back in and tried to remove the broken break line.
-Well that line was corroded to a little block with two other lines.
-And one of those lines broke.
+So I put it back in and tried to remove the freshly broken break line.
+Well that line was corroded to a little block that connected with two other lines.
+You guessed it--trying to detach the bad line from the block led me to break one of the other connected lines...

 So now there were two broken lines because I removed a perfectly good starter on a used van that didn’t want to be fixed.
 I cussed and we paid a few hundred dollars for a real mechanic to fix that issue.
 Sorry Dad and Harold, I know I let you down.